 These beautiful collages (I actually spent a fair bit of time tinkering with the placement and textures of each image) was compiled over just two or three brief walks through my neighborhood:

 People don’t seem to care much for public property.
 Neither, if the streets of my neighborhood are any indication, do they care about the their own.
 Consider the two front yards in the photos below.
 The top picture shows the house directly next to mine.
 Mind you I don’t live in an Appalachian trailer park, but in a trendy big-city neighborhood where property values have skyrocketed — a phenomenon untarnished by the fact that certain landlords can’t be bothered with even minimal maintenance.
 The bottom house is several streets away, on the border with Cambridge and West Somerville — an equally expensive area, where renovated two-family homes, with no backyard and neighbors only inches away on either side, can sell for upwards of a million dollars:

 And our final culprit is the United States Postal Service.

 Letter carriers around here carry bundles of mail tied with rubber bands.
 Lots of bundles, and lots of rubber bands.
 And when they unwrap the bands, what do you think they do with them?
 Thats right, and so the sidewalks where I live are littered with thousands of little brown noodles.
-What you see in the photo is about a week’s worth of bands picked up from around my neighborhood.
+What you see in the photo is about a month’s worth of bands picked up from around my neighborhood.
 Would it really be that difficult for USPS workers to shove these things into a pocket?
 And in case you didn’t realize it, they’re reusable!